Masereel’s wordless novel, Die Sonne, was published from the original wood blocks in a limited edition by Kurt Wolff.

 - numbers 51 to 800 (Note: there is no requirement for these to be signed but clearly some have been).

-I have very little information but it seems it was published in full leather (green only?).
-Depending on its condition, the colour can vary as below.
+I have very little information about this edition but it seems it was published in full leather (green only?).
+Depending on its condition, the leather colour can vary as below.

 - Dimensions: 15.5 x 12.5 cm (6 1/8 x 5 inches)